Spotts91/E-Commerce-Backend/README.md

 This repository is licensed under the MIT license.

 # Questions
 Questions about this repository?
 Please contact me at [oakshassa864@gmail.com](mailto:oakshassa864@gmail.com).
-View more of my work in GitHub at [Spencer Potts](https://github.com/Spotts91)
+View more of my work in GitHub at [https://github.com/Spotts91](https://github.com/Spotts91)